 One short coming is that the timer turns all sockets on or off at once.
 You cannot set individual times for each socket.

 But my biggest gripe with them is that the timer adds one more point of failure to the power strip.
-I find timers to not only be unreliable but often break when you need them most.
+In my 30 years of fishkeeping, it is my opinion that power strips with built-in timers are not only unreliable but often break when you need them most.

 It may cost more, but I recommend buying a separate timer for each piece of equipment you need to control.
 It’s much more reliable.